India Offshore Compliance & the IRS

 When it comes to U.S. Tax and India-based investments, both the tax and reporting aspects can be onerous for U.S. Persons.

-To complicate matters even more, due to the mismatch in tax years, and timing (36-month Indian long-term capital gain rule vs. U.S. 12-months rule) – there is a potential tax gap to be aware of.
+To complicate matters even more, due to the mismatch in tax years, and timing rules — there are potential tax gaps to be aware of.

-We have helped hundreds of clients with assets, income, accounts, and investments abroad in India (and we can help you as well).
+We have helped hundreds of clients with assets, income, accounts, and investments abroad in India.

 Who is Subject to U.S. Tax and Reporting?